A Bedlam Escapee - Complete, NB, PG

 Darcy nodded.
 “He could have wandered off to the wrong room...”

 “It is impossible,” Elizabeth murmured.
 “Too much coincidence.
 Too fanciful.
 But if that is the case, what can Jane do now?”

 “I have influence in the Church.
 I can force him to resign and leave, for his indiscreet affairs with Miss Bingley.
 Then Bingley must save Miss Bennet's reputation by marrying her quickly.
-There may still be talk but after some time, people will forget about the incident that morning in Netherfield.
-But when Bingley move to Derbyshire to be near us...me, I meant.
+There may still be, but after some time, people will forget about the incident that morning in Netherfield.
+But when Bingley moves to Derbyshire to be near us...me, I meant.
 He always talks about buying an estate in Derbyshire, the talk will be forgotten.”

 Elizabeth and Darcy's face turned scarlet.
 They gazed at each other with a passionate silent emotion.

-Georgiana was glad of their mutual attachment but she was an impatient young woman.
+Georgiana was glad of their mutual attachment, but she was an impatient young woman.
 “Brother, quick!
-We need to confirm about Mr. Collins and Miss Bingley.”
+We need to confirm Mr. Collins and Miss Bingley.”